Florida Spring Break 2024

 In the 90s, MTV started broadcasting from all the major beach resorts bringing in big-name groups like Run DMC to front their shows which in turn brought in corporate sponsorship.

 Other destinations started to gain popularity, places like Panama City Beach in the Panhandle and further afield, South Padre Island in Texas with 34 miles of beaches, Palm Springs in California, Las Vegas in Nevada and New Orleans with its party atmosphere and lax drinking laws.

-Drunken behaviour and general rowdiness is still an issue and in the USA you need to be 21 to legally drink alcohol in most states.
-One of the attractions of Mexico is that the legal drinking age is notionally 18 and with South Padre Island being only half an hour from the Mexican border, it is popular with the younger students.
+Drunken behaviour and general rowdiness are still an issue and in the USA.
+You need to be 21 to legally drink alcohol in most states.
+One of the attractions of Mexico is that the legal drinking age is notionally 18.
+With South Padre Island being only half an hour from the Mexican border, it is popular with the younger students.

 With the advent of cheaper airfares and more affluence amongst the student population, international destinations like Cancun and Acapulco in Mexico and the Bahamas have become even more popular.